One Size Fits All? Unfortunately not.

 Calculate slot widths

-The breakpoints in the sizes attribute should not only correspond exactly to those in our responsive design – but also use meaningful image sizes.
+The breakpoints in the sizes attribute should not only exactly match those in our Responsive design – but also use sensible image sizes.
 So if our web design should break to mobile at a maximum of 1000 pixels wide, we would have to set for the desktop layout (> 1000 pixels screen width) when the image should not be loaded with the full 1500 pixels.
 So unless it’s a full-width image, we’ll need to adjust the value for Desktop.
 We now need to know which layout features could affect the width of the image.
 The decision path using the example of the columns:

 • The picture does not take up full width